eligosource/eventsourced/README.md

 A channel itself is an actor that decorates a destination with the aforementioned functionality.
 Processors usually create channels as child actors for decorating destination actor references.

 A processor may also sent messages directly to another actor without using a channel.
-In this case that actor will redundantly receives messages during processor recovery.
+In this case that actor will redundantly receive messages during processor recovery.

 Eventsourced provides three different channel types (more are planned).